-- 1. Skeletal muscle striated, long, cylindrical, multinucleated cells.
+- 1. Skeletal muscle This muscle tissue has long, cylindrical, multinucleated, striated (has a banding pattern) cells.
 The nuclei are always located in the periphery of the cell.
 The fibers do not branch. - 2.
-Cardiac muscle striated, usually a single centrally located nuclei.
+Cardiac muscle This muscle is also striated and usually has a single centrally located nucleus.
 The fibers (cells) of cardiac muscle often branch and interweave.
 Distinguishing intercalated discs connect adjacent cells.
 These intercalated discs contain desmosomes (for cell to cell attachment) and gap junctions (for cell to cell communication). - 3.
-Smooth muscle tapering cells which are frequently indistinctly seen, single large, well centered nucleus.
-Striations are never visible (hence the name smooth muscle).
+Smooth muscle This tissue has tapering cells which are frequently indistinctly seen (difficult to visualize) and have a single large, well-centered nucleus.
+Striations are never visible in this tissue, hence the name smooth muscle.

 Neural tissue - Neural tissue is characterized by two cell populations; neurons and neuroglial or glial cells.
-Neurons have a large cell body (soma) with a central nucleus and many dendrites (branches) radiating from the soma.
+Neurons (example seen below) have a large cell body (soma) with a central nucleus and many dendrites

+(branches) radiating from the soma.
 They usually have a single elongated process leaving the soma, called an axon.
-Glial cells support the neurons and have various shapes and locations.